 - hand-painted (many patterns available)

-They can go from freezer to room temperature to microwave or oven or broiler.
-You'd be hard-pressed to find mugs and dishware in chain stores that can measure up.
+They can go from freezer to room temperature to microwave or oven or even broiler.
+(Just don't take them from the freezer and put them directly into an oven or microwave.
+They need to warm up to room temperature first.)
+You'd be hard-pressed to find mugs and dishware in chain stores that can measure up to what

 Here is a picture of the mugs I received.
 You can see the variations in the patterns due to the fact that each mug is hand-painted.